gardener/diki/README.md

 You can also memorise it as "Detective Investigation of Key Imperatives" or as GNU-style recursive acronym "Diki Investigates Key Imperatives".
 It's colloquially known as "Don't I Know It", which is a nice fit as well for what it does.

-**Important Note:**
+> [!IMPORTANT]
-This repository is in alpha stage.
+> This repository is actively developing.
-The API can change without any backwards compatibility.
+> APIs can change without any backwards compatibility.

 ## Getting Started